binghe/Acrobat-Actions/pdf-plugin-tools/README.md

 # PDF-PLUGIN-TOOLS - A toolkit for Acrobat® plug-in development in Common Lisp

+This toolkit allows to develop Acrobat® plug-ins in Common Lisp, built by [LispWorks®](http://www.lispworks.com).

 ## Preparing `fli.lisp`, etc.

 ### Download the SDK Headers